How Do Financial Advisors Manage Stress?

 « Back to Learning Center

 Being a financial advisor is a stressful job.
 You’re not alone if you’re feeling a little rundown and burnt out.
 In fact, you’re in the majority.
-71% of financial advisors report feeling moderate to high levels of stress.
+71% of financial advisors report feeling moderate to high levels of stress, according to a study by the Financial Planning Association.

 Consolidated Planning is a comprehensive planning firm with over 100 financial advisors in the southeast.
 We’ve built advisor resources to support our advisors in ways that reduce stress and make their job more enjoyable.